FelixOnline/v2/content/articles/2016-3-30-earnestly-unpredictable-and-stylistically-important.md

 # Homepage control params
 headline: true
 featured: true

-# Image metadata
-image_path: "http://felixonline.co.uk/img/upload/201603300152-jc7413-PR8A1630 CURIEVICI AS JOHN WORTHING, NELSON AS ALGERNON MONCRIEFF, EWING AS LADY BRACKNELL, BOYLE AS CECILY CARDEW, MARSHALL AS GWENDOLEN FAIRFAX © ROH.
+image: "http://felixonline.co.uk/img/upload/201603300152-jc7413-PR8A1630 CURIEVICI AS JOHN WORTHING, NELSON AS ALGERNON MONCRIEFF, EWING AS LADY BRACKNELL, BOYLE AS CECILY CARDEW, MARSHALL AS GWENDOLEN FAIRFAX © ROH.
 S CUMMISKEY.jpg"
-image_caption: >
-  "Am I right to suppose that there is to be no christening today?"
+image_caption: "Am I right to suppose that there is to be no christening today?"
-image_attribution: "Royal Opera House"
-image_attribution_link: ""
-video_url: ""
 ---

 Flying cakes, crashing plates, a cacophonous score and a healthy dose of Wilde witticisms – Gerald Barry's operatic adaptation of _The Importance of Being Earnest_ has it all.
 Being an enormous fan of Wilde, this production brought the Wilde-ness of one of the most recognisably "Wildean" plays to levels I never thought possible.